KoljaB/RealtimeSTT/docs/installation.md

 Use Python 3.11 or newer.
 The current pinned core dependency set includes packages whose published wheels require Python 3.11+.

+The Meta Omnilingual ASR extra is narrower than the core package: use Linux or WSL2 with Python 3.11.x.
+Native Windows cannot run the Omnilingual runtime, and Python 3.12.x currently cannot resolve the upstream `omnilingual-asr>=0.2.0` package from PyPI because its metadata excludes normal 3.12 patch releases.

 Use a virtual environment when possible:

 ```bash